zabimary12/SelfAssessment/Skills/JavaScript.md

   - for..of
   - for await 🖐️ used
   - throw 🖐️ used
-  - break 🖐️ used
+  - break 🙋 explained
   - continue 🖐️ used
   - import 🖐️ used
   - export 🖐️ used
   - label 🖐️ used
-  - try..catch 🖐️ used
+  - try..catch 🙋 explained
   - switch 🖐️ used
   - class 🖐️ used
   - new Error 🖐️ used